6238

 A Growing Dungan Family

-While there are legitimate fears over Dungans losing their footprint in Central Asia, Sabyrovna is actively working to promote Dungan food and culture.
+While there are legitimate fears over Dungans losing their footprint in Central Asia, Balakhisheva is actively working to promote Dungan food and culture.
 Through 'Destination Karakol', she leads Dungan food tours and cooking classes.

 “People across Central Asia really like Dungan food, so you can even find them in Kyrgyz restaurants here in Karakol.
-While they still serve traditional Kyrgyz food, you will also find baozi, manti, and laghman there,” Sabyrovna said.
+While they still serve traditional Kyrgyz food, you will also find baozi, manti, and laghman there,” Balakhisheva said.

 “Today, there’s a very popular restaurant in Bishkek called Kuldja, and most people who work there are from China.
-Who knows, perhaps it will have an impact on the development of Dungan gastronomy,” Sabyrovna explained.
+Who knows, perhaps it will have an impact on the development of Dungan gastronomy,” Balakhisheva explained.

 Also since the border reopened, Chinese shops and markets have begun sprouting up again in Karakol, selling key ingredients that would be otherwise hard to find.